Credit cards are a powerful tool and also can be the cause of financial ruin. There are pros and cons to having and using credit cards.

 Let’s talk about credit cards!
-Let’s talk about the pros and cons of credit cards and how I personally feel about credit cards.
+Let’s talk about credit cards’ pros and cons and how I feel about credit cards.
 I’m sure you have all been waiting with bated breath to hear all my thoughts and opinions.
-If you haven’t, well too bad.
-I’m doing it anyways!
+If you haven’t, well, too bad.
+I’m doing it anyway!

 Pros and Cons of Credit Cards

 Credit cards are so quick and easy- it’s extremely easy to forget that you are even spending money.
-Many, many people spend too much on credit cards- buying things that they don’t need with money they don’t have.
-This can, and does, easily spiral into people owing huge amounts of money with little or no assets to show for it.
+Many people spend too much on credit cards- buying things that they don’t need with money they don’t have.
+This spending can, and does, quickly spiral into people owing huge amounts of money with little or no assets to show for it.

-At least when you borrow a million dollars for a house than you have the house at the end of it!
+At least when you borrow a million dollars for a house, then you have the house at the end of it!
 With credit cards, you can spend tons of money on nothing and have nothing to show for it except for mountains of debt.

 Credit cards are a great tool to help you take control of your finances and to help keep your finances simple (simple is the name of the game over here)

 Here are some great perks of credit cards:Its awfully simplistic to say that credit cards are good or credit cards are bad.
 They are a tool and like many tools can either be used properly or not.
 Here are some of the pros and cons of credit cards to consider when opening and… Click To Tweet